NonoHM/nonohm.github.io/_posts/2024-02-11-THM-Introduction-to-Cryptography.md

 ### Integrity, Authenticity, and Nonrepudiation

 They are achieved by encrypting using the private key and decrypting using the public key.
-Because the owner is normally the only one who have the key, this proves he is really the author.
+Because the owner is normally the only one who has the key, this proves he is really the author.

 - **Integrity**: The message is not altered.
 - **Authenticity**: By successfully de-signing using the public key, it proves the author of the message by comparing the encrypted and the de-signed encrypted message.